taylorjg/dlxlib-self-visualisation/README.md

 > with a few small changes in order to expose the internal data structures that would
 > normally remain hidden.

 At each step, every right, left, up and down link is visualised.
 Also, the submatrix and partial solution rows are shown.
-Use the navigation buttons to step through the algorithm as it solves the matrix.
+Use the navigation buttons (or swipe the figure left/right on touch devices) to step through the algorithm as it solves the matrix.

 I have also included the ability to change how the algorithm chooses column `c`.
 There are three possibilities: